Skip to main content

 Lived and died in oblivion, forgotten by time."

 Since her arrival in Delhi, she took to complete Sufism and saintly ways of living secluded from public eyes.
 But Aurangzeb often visited her and talked for hours about politics and took her opinions.
 She didn't give her opinions freely to the intolerant one.
-She however was an irreplaceable treasure to him and his harem.
+She, however, was an irreplaceable treasure to him and his harem.

-" The way of the world is not worth seeing a second time, not a man looked back when he left this heap of dust"~ Abu Talib Karim
+" The way of the world is not worth seeing a second time, not a man looked back when he left this heap of dust"~ Abu Talib Karim.

 Jahanara made sure that Jani Begum had a secure life and proposed her marriage to Aurangzeb’s third son.
 The Marriage was held in her palace in grandeur.
-Later that year, as she headed the women’s education system that was once Nur Jahan’s dream she talked to Emperor Alamgir about the abolition of the marriage law imposed on the princesses.
+Later that year, as she headed the women’s education system that was once Nur Jahan’s dream, she talked to Emperor Alamgir about the abolition of the marriage law imposed on the princesses.
 The emperor, who was against everything Akbar stood for, agreed instantly and abolished the law of letting his own daughters marry their cousins.
-Princess Zebunnisaa however, followed Jahanara’s path to Sufism and became a saint and poetess.
+Princess Zebunnisaa, however, followed Jahanara’s path to Sufism and became a saint and poetess.

-Jahanara spend her last days, not wearing any jewellery or riches, living simply in her house away from the politics of the Red Fort and writing two books she left behind as her legacy to Sufism.
+Jahanara spent her last days, not wearing any jewellery or riches, living simply in her house away from the politics of the Red Fort and writing two books she left behind as her legacy to Sufism.
 One was the life story of her mentor.
 She lived like the saint she always wanted to be.
-Upon her illness when the emperor asked for her last wish, she said “Let no marble cenotaph or rich gems cover my tomb.
+Upon her illness, when the emperor asked for her last wish, she said, “Let no marble cenotaph or rich gems cover my tomb.
 For even in death, graves are plundered for riches, and people find no peace.
 Let my tomb have an open sky and a grass covering.
 Because grass only grows back when being stepped on.
 God always cares for the poor.”

-Thus, true to her wish her simple tomb stands amidst many at the Hazrat Nizamuddin Dargah in Delhi and beside her rests her niece.
+Thus, true to her wish, her simple tomb stands amidst many at the Hazrat Nizamuddin Dargah in Delhi and beside her rests her niece.
 On a marble slab near her tomb is the carving,

 “He is the living, the sustaining